Receiver operating characteristic (ROC) movies, universal ROC (UROC) curves, and coefficient of predictive ability (CPA): Coefficient of predictive ability ( )

-are the same as the ROC movie, UROC curve, and CPA computed from the data in \eqref{eq:real}. \end{itemize} We iterate and emphasize that, as an immediate consequence of the final property, ROC movies, UROC curves, and CPA assess the discrimination ability or \textit{potential}\/ predictive ability of a point forecast, regression output, feature, marker, or test.
-Markedly different techniques are called for if one seeks to assess a forecast's \textit{actual}\/ value in any given applied problem (Ben Bouall\`egue et al., 2015; Ehm et al., 2016).
+are the same as the ROC movie, UROC curve, and $\CPA$ computed from the data in \eqref{eq:real}. \end{itemize} We iterate and emphasize that, as an immediate consequence of the final property, ROC movies, UROC curves, and $\CPA$ assess the discrimination ability or \textit{potential}\/ predictive ability of a point forecast, regression output, feature, marker, or test.
+Markedly different techniques are called for if one seeks to assess a forecast's \textit{actual}\/ value in any given applied problem \citep{Bouallegue2015, Ehm2016}.